yetanothermightytool/powershell/vbr/vbr-dynamic-surebackup/README.md

 ## Examples

-Start the script using virtual-lab-1and scan through all the backups for the last 30 days and select 10 for the SureBackup Job
+Start the script using virtual-lab-1 and scan through all the backups for the last 30 days and select 10 for the SureBackup Job
 ```powershell
 .\vbr-dynamic-surebackup.ps1 -FilterDaysBack 30 -NumberofVMs 10 -VirtualLab virtual-lab-1
 ```